 OutUK: Is it the design of the maps which attracts you?

 Mike: The smell of them maybe?
 The fact they've been in the jean pocket of that hunk opposite?
 No you are correct, it is a design thing!
 After my mum had given me tube maps when I was a kid (was she trying to get rid of me?)
-I'd often doodle fantasy extensions on them and could sit for hours looking at the urbance delicay of the balance between the station names and the lines or just the sheer stunning, timeless cleanliness of the Johnston typeface.
+I'd often doodle fantasy extensions on them and could sit for hours looking at the urbane delicacy of the balance between the station names and the lines or just the sheer stunning, timeless cleanliness of the Johnston typeface.
 There isn't much else to do on the Isle of Wight except watch the bacon slicer in the local co-op on a Friday night.
 At art class I painted a picture which tried to marry the diagrammatic view with a touch of geography.
 The dreadful mess proved to me why Harry Beck the designer of the original London Underground diagram in 1933 had been so successful but it got me place at Art College for sheer bare faced cheek!
 Since then I have always been fascinated by the graphic design ideas behind disseminating complex travel information in simple ways.

 OutUK: As a Metro fan, you must be pretty upset about the current state of the London Underground...

-Mark: It's such a great shame.
-Britain seems to make under-investment into a national sport.
-The first underground railway in the world opened in London 140 years ago and the trains still run through the same space between Paddington and Farringdon.
-Most of the system was built around 100 years ago with only a few extensions into outer suburbs and the Victoria & Jubilee lines completed in the last half of the last century.
-For decades the system had little or no investment and basically it is literally rotting away.
-It might seem like it would be easy to fix but dont forget this is one of the oldest and busiest cities in the world with basements, utilities and sub surface waterways riddling the London clay.
-And other cites with older systems have had their fair share ofd shutdowns too - New York, Chicago and Boston have all had to shut whole sections for lengthy repairs.
-If you build such heavily used systems you must maintain them well
+Of course the new Elizabeth Line is a very welcome change to that, but sadly for decades the rest of the system has had little or no investment and basically is now rotting away.
+It might seem like it would be easy to fix but don't forget this is one of the oldest and busiest cities in the world with basements, utilities and sub surface waterways riddling the London clay.
+And other cites with older systems have had their fair share of shutdowns too - New York, Chicago and Boston have all had to shut whole sections for lengthy repairs.
+If you build such heavily used systems you must maintain them well.

 OutUK: What's your favourite Metro?

 Mark: With so many systems and so varied facets you have to allow a few answers to this; Paris because of the proximity of stations - you're never more than a baguettes throw from a Metro almost everywhere in the city.
-Moscow and many of the Russian systems for the ornate architecture of the stations below ground, although I've sadly never been to Russia, just seen the pictures!.
+Moscow and many of the Russian systems for the ornate architecture of the stations below ground, although I've sadly never been to Russia, just seen the pictures!

 Madrid for a city thats investing in its system.
 Bilbao for how to do a modern system properly from scratch.
 London for signage, logo and font plus some spectacular stations like Canary Wharf.
 And if I'd get the chance to visit; probably Washington for its cool modernity or Tokyo for its chaos.